LucaCappelletti94/crr_labels/README.rst

         enhancers_threshold = 0, # activation threshold for the enhancers.
         promoters_threshold = 5, # activation threshold for the promoters.
-        drop_always_inactive_rows = True, # whetever to drop the rows where no activation is detected for every rows.
-        binarize: bool= True, # Whetever to return the data binary-encoded, zero for inactive, one for active. nrows:int=None # the number of rows to read, usefull when testing pipelines for creating smaller datasets.
+        drop_always_inactive_rows = True, # whetever to drop the rows where no activation is detected for every rows. binarize = True, # Whetever to return the data binary-encoded, zero for inactive, one for active. nrows = None # the number of rows to read, usefull when testing pipelines for creating smaller datasets.
     )

 The library will download and parse the fantom project raw data and return two dataframes for the required cell lines.